sandy-8925/minion/README.md

 Supports single Facebook account only.

-Depends on Facebook Android SDK
+Depends on Facebook Android SDK - currently using version 3.14